phmurphy212/about-me/README.md

 ### Reflections and Comments
 - Lab-02
   - Today I learned some very basic CSS, by going through some online guides.
 I also reminded myself how to count for a variable and increase it based on a certain outcome of code.
 I'd rather do this in a loop, but I couldn't figure that out very well.

+- Lab-03
+  - Well I learned pretty much everything that I  *knew* I would be learning in the course in a single day.
+I got some thing of a grasp on for and while loops.
+I also figured out quite a bit more about the functionality of javascript and how the components work together.
+All in all, pretty fun day with a lot of new skills!